-One might think the holiday season begins now, in December.
-But for most Moms, it began in October.
+You might think the holiday season begins in December.
+But for most moms, it began in October.
 The launch of the season we now refer to as Hallothanksmas.

 The juggle is real, my friends.

 We’re just days away from December.
 On the one hand, I absolutely love every single thing about “the most wonderful time of the year.”
 The twinkle lights, the music, the movies, the generous hearts… On the other hand, the Christmas season means a boatload TON of more work for me.
 The entirety of my family’s Christmas joy rests on my shoulders.

 The house has perfectly strung Christmas lights outside.
 The front door boasts of a flawless Pinterest-inspired wreath.
 Your real Christmas tree (that your family drove miles to retrieve from a charming tree farm) is decked out with all of the traditional family Christmas ornaments.

 Homemade eggnog, family movie nights, tickets to the Nutcracker, ice skating, a gingerbread house made from scratch, a driving tour of Christmas lights with hot cocoa in thermoses, and the end-all, be-all…a perfect family photo taken somewhere rustic, on a high-quality photo card mailed to all of your friends and family.

 That’s what “good moms do.”

 My Journey to Becoming a Bad Mom